alallier/reload/README.md

 Reload can be used in conjunction with tools that allow for automatically restarting the server such as [supervisor](https://github.com/isaacs/node-supervisor) (recommended), [nodemon](https://github.com/remy/nodemon), [forever](https://github.com/nodejitsu/forever), etc.

 ### Stand-Alone Example
+Serve and watch a folder all in one

 **`server.js`:**
 ```javascript
 var reload = require('reload')
 var publicDir = path.join(__dirname, 'public')

 reload(publicDir,{port:3000})
 ```

 ### Express Example
+Serve and watch a folder on an existing server

 **`server.js`:**
 ```javascript